Altar Wings of Roudníky

-Altar Wings of Roudníky are two surviving wings of late Gothic retable, which probably originated in one of Prague's contemporary workshops for village (Utraquist) parish church.
-The altar wings exhibited at the Hussite Museum in Tábor have the status of a national cultural monument.
+The Altar Wings of Roudníky are two surviving wings of late Gothic retable, which probably originated in one of Prague's contemporary workshops for a village Utraquist village parish church.
+The altar wings exhibited at the Hussite Museum in Tábor have the status of a national cultural monument in the Czech Republic.

-Altar Wings of Roudníky are the two sides painted plates accrued before 1486.
+Altar Wings of Roudníky are the two sides painted panels accrued before 1486.
 The wings were cut back and secondarily coated with baroque marbling, making reconversion survived the 17th and 18th centuries, since the inside of the right wing is the oldest depiction of the burning of Jan Hus depicted in the Czech Gothic panel painting.
 It is believed to be a fragment of an altarpiece, which has not survived.
 The anonymous painter portrayed "Crucifixion" and "The Last Supper", possibly in monstrance with the body of the Lord.
-Due to the fact that both wing plates are shown, it is assumed that the patron was Jakoubek of Vřesovice, a Hussite captain, from Roudníky, and his son John.
+Due to the fact both wing panels are shown, it is assumed the patrons were Jakoubek of Vřesovice, a Hussite captain from Roudníky, and his son John.

 Description

 Each of the truncated wing plates has dimensions of 162 x 68 cm, framed 179 x 82 cm.
 The inner side of the left wing appears at the top of the Beheading of St. James the Great, while at the bottom is shown the Burning of St. Lawrence.
-The Beheading of St. James depicts two figures in discussion, one of which with a headdress in brocade in the form of a miter, the high priest Abiathar.
+The Beheading of St. James depicts two figures in discussion, one of which with a headdress in brocade in the form of a mitre, the High Priest Abiathar.
 The figure is a reference to the prelates who Hus condemned.
-In the lower part shows the death of St. Lawrence, while the figure on the right is identifiable with the Emperor Decius.
+In the lower part shows the Death of St. Lawrence, while the figure on the right is identifiable with the Emperor Decius.
 On the outer side of the plate is left St. James the Greater pilgrim's staff and St. Lawrence deacon holding the book and palm branch.
-Contralateral altar wing (board 2 inv.
-No. 4336) has on the inside at the top of Passion of Sebastian, in the lower half of the burning of Jan Hus.
+The contralateral altar wing (board 2 inv.
+No. 4336) has on the inside at the top of Passion of Sebastian, and in the lower half of the burning of Jan Hus.
 On the outside is depicted St. James the Less, at the bottom of St. Stephen deacon.
 While the martyrdom of St. Sebastian depicts the Emperor Diocletian (left figure with a crown on his head), the "Burning" is dominated by the figure of a man with a princely cap.
-This represents Rhine Louis of Wittelsbach, which Sigismund handed Hus over to death.
+This represents Rhine Louis of Wittelsbach, to whom Sigismund handed Hus over for execution.
 On the altar, cover it and Jan Hus assigned to prvomučedníkům Christian church – St. James, Vol. Sebastian and St. Lawrence.
 The fact that the left bottom plate is shown "baking" St. Lawrence, while on the right wing is depicted the "burning of Jan Hus", is not accidental.
 These are parallels between the forms of martyrdom of the saints.